CaliStyle/trailpack-proxy-cart/templates/uploads/product_upload.md

 The Product type.
 For example, Snowboard.

 ## Tags (can be left blank)
 Comma-separated list of tags used to tag the product.
-Most spreadsheet applications automatically add quotes around the tags for you.
-If you are using a plain text editor, you will need to manually add the quote.
 For example, `tag1, tag2, tag3`.

+## Associations (can be left blank)
+Comma-separated list of associations used to relate a product with a different product variant.
+The schema is the "product handle" plus a "colon" and optional a "variant sku".
+If no variant sku is specified, the default sku will be used.
+For example, `product-handle1:sku-1, product-handle2, product-handle3:sku-1`.

 ## Published
 States whether or not a product is published on your storefront.
 Valid values are TRUE if the product is published on your storefront, or FALSE if the product is hidden from your storefront.
-Leaving the field blank will publish the product.
+Leaving the field blank will leave the product unpublished.

 ## Option / 1 Name (Default)
 If a product has an option that does not alter the SKU, enter its name.
 For example, Color.